 - Transportation – How adequate is the transportation network in your area?
 Does it rely solely on the automobile, or is there adequate public transportation?
 When new roads are needed, how is the bordering land protected from sprawl?
 Does your area have a Rails-to-Trails program?

 - Parks/Recreation/Public Facilities – Does your area have adequate parks and recreation areas, both passive (e.g. nature reserves, woodlands or hilltops, etc.) and active (e.g. ballfields, tennis courts)?
 Does your area have an Adequate Public Facilities Ordinance?
-How are necessary facilities and services such as schools, water, sewer, fire and police protection financed?
+How are the necessary facilities and services such as schools, water, sewer, fire and police protection financed?
 Is there an adequate supply of affordable housing in your community?
-Are existing homeowners forced to pay increased taxes to support services for new housing developments?
+Are existing homeowners required to pay increased taxes to support services for new housing developments?

 - Restoration – Do your urban areas contain abandoned land?
 Is there a plan for their restoration?
 Does your jurisdiction have a Brownfields Redevelopment Plan?

 - Clean Air – Is there a threat to Clean Air in your area?
 If so, what?

 - Water Supply – Is the water supply in your area adequate for present and projected future population?
 How is it protected from pollution, including excess nitrates, as your area grows?
 How are water recharge areas protected?